 Pahl’s is a family-owned and operated business that was established in the early 1900’s.
 We are a fifth generation family farm that started in the river bottoms of Bloomington, Minnesota.
-In the late 1970’s we began to move the farm south of the river, right next to the city of Lakeville, in Apple Valley Minnesota.
-We started selling homegrown produce out of the back of a truck.
+In the late 1970’s, we began to move the farm south of the river, right next to the city of Lakeville, in Apple Valley, Minnesota.
+We started by selling homegrown produce out of the back of a truck.

 In the early 1980’s, a pole building was constructed and Pahl’s Market was established.
 We started out specializing in fresh homegrown produce.
 In 1996, the first greenhouse was built.

 Pahl Farms sows over 1,000 acres of produce in our fields.
 All produce is sustainably grown with minimal pesticide use and is USDA Harmonized GAP Food Safety certified.
 Click here to read more about our sustainable agriculture practices.
 Crops are harvested daily to ensure freshness.

 We are probably best known for our sweet corn, which we grow 13 different varieties of each year.
 However, we feature a variety of homegrown vegetables including our very own tomatoes, cabbage, green beans, peppers, cucumbers, dill, and more.
 We have pumpkins in all different shapes and sizes and several varieties of homegrown squash.
 Our produce season begins in late June or early July and continues into the Fall.

 Gary and Brian Pahl

 Gary drove his first tractor at 3 years old.
 His mom and dad put him behind the wheel, told him to drive straight and he has been farming ever since.
 He is a fifth generation farmer, a steward of the land, with over 50 years of farming history and strong ties to the community.
 He holds it all together thanks to his lovely bride, Jane Pahl.